nareshbhatia/react-testing-techniques/README.md

 # React Testing Techniques

-This project implements an online shopping application to show techniques used to test React applications.
+This project demonstrates best practices in testing React applications by implementing a realistic online shopping application.

 We use the following tools for testing:

 **Unit Testing**